Jomunyzx/DiscordThemes/README.md

 ![DiscordThemes Banner](https://i.imgur.com/1hC1AAo.png)

-<center>Welcome to DiscordThemes!
-This repository hosts a collection of themes for Discord, compatible with Discord, Vencord, and BetterDiscord.</center>
+<p align="center">Welcome to DiscordThemes!
+This repository hosts a collection of themes for Discord, compatible with Discord, Vencord, and BetterDiscord.</p>

 ## Features